Sample plan

 Disneyland Paris

 Save the biggest day for last.
-Disneyland is 35 minutes from central Paris by RER and worth the full day.
+Disneyland is 35 minutes from central Paris by RER and worth a full day on its own.

 08:30